Astrotomic/php-deepface/README.md

 ### Face Detection

-This function applies pre-processing stages of a face recognition pipeline including detection and alignment.
+Perform face detection and alignment using this function:

 ```php
 $deepface->extractFaces(